American football on Thanksgiving: New Jersey

-With 94 overall meetings, this is the oldest and most played high school football rivalry in Bergen County, NJ.
-Tenafly leads the all-time series against Dumont 56-35-3, but Dumont has won ten consecutive meetings, most recently in the 2024 Thanksgiving Day "Turkey Bowl" by a score of 35-6.
+With 95 overall meetings, this is the oldest and most played high school football rivalry in Bergen County, NJ.
+The Tenafly Tigers lead the all-time series against the Dumont Huskies 56–36–3, but Dumont has won eleven consecutive meetings, most recently in the 2025 Thanksgiving Day "Turkey Bowl."
+Dumont entered the 4th quarter leading 22-0, but needed to recover a late onside kick attempt by Tenafly to survive and win 28-20 after Tenafly's valiant 4th quarter comeback attempt came up short.
 The rivalry is a long-standing one, played nearly every year since 1922 and played annually on Thanksgiving since 1949 with the exception of 2020.